Jon Jones: Early life

 Jones was born on July 19, 1987, in Rochester, New York.
+At the age of 10, he relocated with his family to the Binghamton area.
 His father Arthur is a pastor at Mount Sinai Church of God in Christ in Binghamton, New York.
+Growing up, family life revolved around church, and Jones even sang in the church choir.
 Arthur discouraged Jon's fighting career, "I wanted him to preach.
 I tried to discourage him from being a fighter.
 I told him you don't want to do that.
 You can do other things.
 Be a pastor."
 Jon's mother, Camille, died in 2017 at the age of 55, after a long battle with diabetes.

 Jon was one of four children.
-His older brother, Arthur, was a former American football defensive lineman who played for the Baltimore Ravens, Indianapolis Colts and Washington Redskins, while his younger brother, Chandler, last played as an outside linebacker for the Las Vegas Raiders.
+His older brother Arthur and younger brother Chandler both played in the National Football League (NFL) as defensive ends.
 His older sister, Carmen, died of a brain tumor before her 18th birthday.

 Background

+High school

 Before beginning his MMA career, Jones was a stand-out high school wrestler at Union-Endicott High School in Endicott, New York.
-As a junior in 2004, he won the Northeast Junior Greco‑Roman Regional Championship at 189 lb and was named Most Outstanding Wrestler at the event.
-He came back in 2005 as a senior to capture the New York State Division I title at 189 lb, and was named an NHSCA Senior All‑American.
+As a junior in 2004, he won the Northeast Junior Greco‑Roman Regional Championship at 189-pounds and was named Most Outstanding Wrestler at the event.
+That year, he also won the STAC Wrestling Championship and placed third at the NYSPHSAA Division I state championships.
+As a senior in 2005, he captured the NYSPHSAA Division I state title at 189-pounds, and was named an NHSCA Senior All‑American.
+Over the course of his high school career, he was a two-time Section IV champion.
 He also played football as a defensive lineman; due to his slight frame, his coach nicknamed him "Bones".

+College

 As a freshman at Iowa Central Community College, Jones won a NJCAA wrestling national championship, helped secure the overall team championship, and was named an All-American.
 After transferring to Morrisville State College to study Criminal Justice, he dropped out of college to begin his MMA career.